Contracts, §2, Fall 2008

 Course announcements

 Assignment for the ninth week of class.
-We devote this week to the topic of contract formation, often called "offer and acceptance."
+We devote this week to the topic of contract formation, often called offer and acceptance.

 Assignment for the eighth week of class.
 This week we complete our discussion of remedies for breach and turn to the next major unit of the course, which deals with issues of interpretation and assent. the interpretation of contracts.

 Assignment for the third week of class.
 Now that we've identified the major elements underlying contractual liability, we turn to a variety of additional limits on contractual liability.
 The major theme of the week will be how the consideration doctrine has been used over time to regulate a variety of problems that arise in the process of contract negotiation and performance.
 You will notice a significant increase in the number of pages assigned, but do not be alarmed, as much of it, especially the coursepack excerpts, can be treated as background material.
-We will continue to focus in class discussion on one or two key cases for each day.
+We will continue to focus in class discussion on two or three key cases for each day.

 Assignment for the second week of class.
 This week we will continue our introductory discussion of the motives underlying contractual liability.
 You should make sure to bring your statutory supplement to class, since we will be discussing the text of various sections of the Restatement of Contracts.